tolarewaju3/eda-servicenow/README.md

 ![ServiceNow select business rule](img/business_rule.png)

-**Switch over to the advanced tab** and replace the code with this.
-Don't forget to insert your own webhook url and token.
+**Switch to the advanced tab** and replace the code with this.
+Don't forget to insert your webhook url and token.

 ```js
 (function executeRule(current, previous /*null when async*/) {